srimenon/SAFE-Py/README.md

 This was developed by Gage Broberg, Wyatt McGinnis, Srihari Menon and Prof Nancy Currie-Gregg from the Systems Analysis & Functional Evaluation Laboratory (SAFELab) at Texas A&M University.
 This tool is open-source and free-to-use.
 Please reference our publication when you do!

+## Motivation
+SAFEPy was created to streamline the process of gathering accident data from the National Transportation Safety Board database by allowing users to download data programmatically.
+In addition, SAFEPy solves the problem of long server response times/server response timeouts by breaking up large queries into several, easier to manage ones.

 ## Implementation
 The application is contained in a single python file `SAFEPy.py` and can be added using the standard python `import`.
 The module itself contains the `CAROLQuery` class, which is used by the application to interact with the CAROL database, along with the standard `query` function, which takes in a set of rules to query CAROL with.